MUTOR-2/ScienceOfMusic/_units/02/index.md

 # Amplitude Modulation

-One of the roles of the inferior colliculus, and also the inferior colliculus, seems to be to reflect amplitude modulation {% include cite ref="McKinney" %} {% comment %}(McKinney et al, 2001) {% endcomment %}.
+One of the roles of the inferior colliculus, and also the inferior colliculus, seems to be to reflect amplitude modulation {% include cite ref="mckinney_et_al" %} {% comment %}(McKinney et al, 2001) {% endcomment %}.
 Amplitude modulation refers to the change in amplitude levels, usually at periodic rates.
 In musical performance, playing tremolo typically results in amplitude modulation.
 AM radio also relies on the application of amplitude modulation.

 {% include img-figure url="./amplitudemodulation_tremolo.png" description="Tremolo" width="300px" %}
 {% comment %} Tremolo - a case of amplitude modulation